rabbiabe/omer-light-box/README.md

 ### Set Mode
 Use *Set Mode* to set the date, clock time, and nightfall time.

 To enter or exit *Set Mode*, hold down the encoder button for at least 3 seconds.
 While *Set Mode* is active, turning the encoder will adjust the selected setting and a short press will advance to the next setting: Date, Time Hour, Minute, Nightfall Hour, Minute.
-When you are finished setting the clock, hold the encoder button for at least 3 seconds to exit.
+When you are finished setting the clock, hold the encoder button for at least 3 seconds to exit. **There is no display timeout in *Set Mode*.**

 While in *Set Mode*, the LED strip turns on and the settings are displayed on the OLED as follows:
 - **D**: this is the Hebrew date.
 The dates are bounded by Rosh Hodesh Nisan and Shavuot – You will not be able to set a date earlier than 1 Nisan or later than 5 Sivan.
 Opening the days before Pesah allows a user to set the alarm before *yom tov* in order not to interact with the device.